-Site preparation is complete and full-scale implementation of STAR at a coal tar-impacted site in Newark, New Jersey is now underway.
-Field crews are currently targeting the deep sand unit located up to 35 feet below the water table and operations will continue through 2016.
-More than 55,000 cubic yards or coal tar-impacted soil will be treated with the STAR process.
+Full-scale implementation of STAR at a coal tar-impacted site in Newark, New Jersey is underway.
+Field crews are currently targeting the deep sand unit located up to 35 feet below the water table and operations will continue through 2018.
+Six ignition point "cells" are being operated simultaneously which are capable of destroying coal tar at a rate of approximately one ton per day.
 Please contact us if you're interested in taking a tour of the STAR operations at the site.

 Site preparation is complete and full-scale implementation of STAR at a coal tar-impacted site in Newark, New Jersey is now underway.
 Field crews are currently targeting the deep sand unit located up to 35 feet below the water table.
 Contact us for a tour of the site.